Improving capacity and capital efficiency in manufacturing.

-With over 20 plants across Europe, Borealis were seeking to improve capital efficiency and grow capacity without major capital investment.
-It had already recognised the need for a consistent measure of asset performance across its plants, but lacked an effective improvement capability that would deliver continuous and sustainable improvements.
+With over 20 plants across Europe, a leading manufacturer was seeking to improve capital efficiency and grow capacity without major capital investment.
+It had already recognised the need for a consistent measure of asset performance across its plants, but lacked an effective improvement capability that would deliver continuous and sustainable process improvements.
 The group had already undergone a number of continuous improvement initiatives, but none of these had survived beyond the heavily supported pilot stage.

-The first activity undertaken by OEE was to evaluate these past initiatives, and understand the reasons for failure, and then design a new programme that would address the gaps and develop an improvement infrastructure that would deliver on-going benefits.
+The first activity undertaken by OEE was to evaluate these past initiatives, and understand the reasons for failure, and then design a new programme that would address the gaps and develop a process improvement infrastructure that would deliver ongoing benefits.
 A new structured team based problem solving methodology based around 5 steps was developed, and this was piloted in 2 plants in Belgium and Germany.